February 14 Youth Coalition

-Coalition Youth of 14 Feb Revolution (إئتلاف شباب ثورة 14 فبراير), sometimes called The Coalition (الإئتلاف) is a Bahraini youth group, named after the date of the beginning of Bahrain's uprising, and led by anonymous individuals who organize protests chiefly via new-media sites.
+Coalition Youth of 14 Feb Revolution (إئتلاف شباب ثورة 14 فبراير), sometimes called the Coalition (الإئتلاف) is a Bahraini youth group, named after the date of the beginning of Bahrain's uprising, and led by anonymous individuals who organize protests chiefly via new-media sites.
 The Coalition first appeared on the popular pro-democracy forum Bahrain Online.
 Their Facebook page started in April 2011 where they have 65,282 likes (as of July 2014).
 It is the main Facebook page that calls for daily peaceful demonstrations and protests.
-One of the first sub-groups called February 14 Youth was behind the call for demonstrations on February 14, 2011, named "Day of Rage" and developed later to a nationwide uprising.
+One of the first sub-groups called February 14 Youth was behind the call for demonstrations on February 14, 2011, named "Day of Rage" and developed later into a nationwide uprising.
 In 2017, the group has been designated as a terrorist organization by Bahrain, Saudi Arabia, United Arab Emirates and Egypt.

 Components

-Most of youths in the Coalition are not members of any political society.
+Most of the youths in the Coalition are not members of any political society.
 They communicate via internet and social networks, especially Facebook.
 Many of them are high school or college students.
-They do not belong to a specific sect, they contain both Shia and Sunni.
+They do not belong to a specific sect, its members include both Shia and Sunni.
 Inspired by March Intifada, an uprising that broke out in Bahrain in March 1965, there was an idea for electing a leadership for the Coalition with specified seats for Shias, Sunnis, men and women.
 However this idea was excluded due to fears of creating sectarian quotas like in Iraq and Lebanon, it was replaced by elections without specifying seats for sects.
 According to local sources, the Coalition has good communications with Youths behind Tunisian, Egyptian and Libyan revolutions.